IsaSaete/back-i-d-vinilos/README.md

 - **Possible Errors:**
   - `400 Bad Request`: Id not valid
-  - `409 Conflict`: If the vinyl already exists
   - `404 Not Found`: If the vinyl does not exist

 ### 🗑 DELETE /vinyls/:vinylId